mrzaxaryan/cpp-pic/article.md

    Support for C++23 language features without requiring runtime initialization.

 6. **Multi-architecture support**
    Compatibility across x86, x64, and ARM architectures.
+While the current implementation is Windows-oriented, we designed it to make supporting other operating systems as straightforward as possible by replacing Windows‑specific low‑level interfaces with their platform‑appropriate equivalents.
+A Linux implementation is currently in progress.

 7. **Full Optimization support**
    Supports all LLVM optimization levels, allowing builds from unoptimized `(-O0)` to maximum optimization or performance size(`-Oz` or `-03`).